oneapi-src/oneDNN/README.md

 # Contributing

 We welcome community contributions to oneDNN.
+You can find the oneDNN release schedule and work already in progress towards future milestones in Github's [Milestones] section.
+If you are looking for a specific task to start, consider selecting from issues that are marked with the [help wanted] label.

 If you have an idea on how to improve the library:
 * For changes impacting the public API or library overall, such as adding new primitives or changes to the architecture, submit an [RFC pull request].
 * Ensure that the changes are consistent with the [code contribution guidelines]